Light & Time

 It’s no longer accurate to say my mother has never owned a camera.
 If you own a phone nowadays, you own a camera.
 And with its unwitting possession, she has gradually become photo-curious.
 There is something relieving about this proliferation; the way it has made narcissists and mythomaniacs of us all.
 For when people announce that they have never owned a camera, it often sounds like a tacit rebuke.
 Almost an existential rebuke: that they have resisted some inner compulsion or inner inanity that the rest of us have succumbed to.
 Or perhaps grander still: that they alone are at peace with the way things end, and the way we lose things.

 The photographs here were all originally conjured from light and time.
 But that is no longer true of photographs in general; their raw material is now pixels.
 Even in the most elemental way, then, photography is not what it was when Berger was writing about it.
 When photographs became pixels, they also became immediate: where they embarrass us we immediately delete them; where they affirm us, we immediately broadcast them.
 They are taken to be shared, and almost only for that reason.
 So much so that a good photograph is quite incomplete, almost pointless, if kept to oneself.
 And that once shared, they are quite free to disappear, having now served their purpose.
-Like so much nowadays, and at no small cost, their worth has become extrinsic, where it might once have been intrinsic.
 Where we used to take photographs for other selves, we now take them for other people.

 I have my own version of this scrapbook, as many of us do.
 It is a blue and white striped box that I keep in a wooden chest beside my bed.
 It too documents my late teens and early twenties, and within those years: a little array of once-best friends, and failed relationships, which were only ever intended to fail.
 The contents are accumulated quite thoughtlessly, and yet everything becomes sacred once inside.
 There is a small array of the solicited—photographs of the people you’ve loved when they were children; their ID pictures—but the bulk of it is chance.
 That summer with the disposable camera.
 Those few times you bypassed a photobooth with a good friend.
 Portrait after portrait of forgotten co-travelers from some solo trip, when taking photographs was a way of being with strangers a little more comfortably; a way of elevating intimacy: I want to remember you.